 The checklist for Austrian packaging EPR compliance:

-- Register with ARA at ara.at using your ERA number
+- Register with ARA at ara.at

 - Pay ARA invoices within 30 days

-- Provide your ERA number to Amazon and any other marketplaces that request it
+- Provide your Austrian registration details to Amazon and any other marketplaces that request them

 For a full picture of EPR across EU markets, the EPR compliance guide for e-commerce covers how each country's system fits into the broader EU framework.
 If you are registering across multiple countries simultaneously, the multi-country EPR strategy guide explains how to sequence and structure those registrations efficiently.
 The packaging BOM guide is the practical starting point for building the packaging data you need before any declaration can be calculated.
 Tools like Pack Declare automate the calculation of ARA declaration quantities from your order and packaging data.